helgoboss/scala-logging/README.md

 Scala Logging
 =============

-Simple Scala API for logging along with a Java Logging API implementation
+Simple Scala API for logging along with an implementation based on the Java Logging API